-- Hold your baby and spend at least a few minutes in awe inspecting every inch of his/her wonderful little body
+- Hold your baby and spend at least a few minutes in awe, inspecting every inch of their wonderful little body

 - Kiss your baby

-- Tell your baby how much you love her/him
+- Tell your baby how much you love them

-- Call your baby by his/her name (and ask everyone else to do so, too)
+- Call your baby by their name (and ask everyone else to do so, too)

-- Take lots and lots of photos – of you and your partner holding the baby, the baby on his/her own dressed and undressed, all the little details like his/her hands/toes/ears/etc. (You’ll want to be able to see your child in detail later, and may want a posed photo of him/her alone to use on a birth announcement.)
+- Take lots and lots of photos – of you and your partner holding the baby, the baby on their own dressed and undressed, all the little details like their hands/toes/ears/etc. (You’ll want to be able to see your child in detail later and may want a posed photo of them alone to use on a birth announcement.)

 - Don’t be afraid to ask for (or insist on!) more time with your baby.
-You probably need more time than you think – consider bathing your baby, posing him/her for more photos, or just having him/her stay in your room with you for a while so you can talk.
+You probably need more time than you think – consider bathing your baby, posing them for more photos, or just having them stay in your room with you for a while so you can talk.

 - If desired, baptize your baby (even a layperson’s baptism may bring you comfort later on) or ask for a priest/pastor from your church to come do a reading/blessing for your baby

 - Something that touched your baby’s skin (hat, blanket, one of the outfits they wore for photos, etc.)